 Too bad for me and my carefully thought-out and well-timed plans.
 A torn quadriceps muscle had rendered Marielle only able to hobble and in lots of pain.
-By the time I finally got her into the car, it was time to zoom and get her sister, get home and then spend the next 45 minutes getting the injured girl settled, applying ice packs and ibuprofen, locating crutches and talking to the doctor all the while doing my best to listen to our younger actress excitedly explain about her soon-to-be production in which she was very proudly going to star
+By the time I finally got her into the car, it was time to zoom and get her sister, get home and then spend the next 45 minutes getting the injured girl settled, applying ice packs and ibuprofen, locating crutches and talking to the doctor all the while doing my best to listen to our younger actress excitedly explain about her soon-to-be production in which she was very proudly going to star as a talking pumpkin.

 Not much time left for making dinner, not to mention that it was now 6:15 and we have been trying desperately to keep everyone getting to bed on time now that school has started.
 I didn’t have an elaborate dinner planned -- some grilled pork chops, maybe some rice pilaf and the summer squash that was in the fridge.
 But pork chops on the grill need to be watched and turned and frankly, I didn’t have enough brain power left for even that simple task.